gevamu/gevamu.github.io/content/4.examples/send-payment.md

 ## Program implementation

-Sending payment is quite simple operation.
-It includes only call of `PaymentFlow`.
+Sending a payment is a one-step operation, consisting of a single `PaymentFlow` call.

 But before starting the flow you should provide payment instruction.
 It should be created according to chosen payment standard.